By Danny Cavanaugh

 With that said, how many pitches do journalists receive every day?
 According to Nicole Fallon Taylor, she received “an average of 23 per workday,” prdaily.com.
 This is unfortunate because of how saturated journalist’s emails are becoming.

 So, the big question is how can we get our pitch recognized, and not just thrown out?

 First of all, make sure what you are pitching is newsworthy.
 In other words, is the audience going to be interested in your particular story?
 If your story isn’t newsworthy, the journalist won’t waste their time with you again.

 Secondly, make the pitch personalized.
-Often times when you try to build a relationship with journalists and mention their name in the pitch, you will have a better chance of getting your pitch recognized.
+Often times when you try to build a relationship with journalists and mention their name in the subject line, you will have a better chance of getting your pitch recognized.
 There’s nothing worse than saying “to whom it may concern.”
 That’s bad PR.

 Just remember, as a PR pro you will write pitches in your career.
-Have fun with them, make them personalized, newsworthy, and be creative in your pitch.
+Have fun with them, make them personalized, newsworthy, and be creative!
 There’s nothing worse than a bland, non-relevant pitch!